-☐ TUTORING
+□ TUTORING

-Students in need of tutoring in a music class should speak with the professor or the appropriate department chair.
-Students in need of tutoring in a non-music course should visit The Collaborative Learning Suite at 1801 Edgehill Ave., Suite 112 (615-343-2224) and consult vanderbilt.edu/tutoring for complete information.
+Students in need of tutoring in a music class should speak with the professor or the appropriate area coordinator.
+Students in need of tutoring in a non-music course should visit Tutoring Services at 1801 Edgehill Ave., Suite 112 (615-343-2225) and consult vanderbilt.edu/tutoring for complete information.
 You may also ask the TA, the faculty member, or the appropriate academic department how to proceed.
 At the Writing Studio, also at 1801 Edgehill, you have the opportunity to meet individually with trained consultants to discuss any project or concern. vanderbilt.edu/writing/